Backed by SSL, our online bonding process is secure. We are committed to your privacy.

-Why do I need a Tennessee title bond?
+Why do I need a Tennessee bonded title?

 The Tennessee Department of Revenue requires all owners of vehicles without certificates of title within the state to provide a surety bond prior to getting a bonded title.
 Tennessee certificate of title bonds are put in place to protect the state and general public from financial loss that occurs as a result of the issuance of a new certificate of title for the vehicle in question.
 By posting this bond, the principal (vehicle owner) takes full responsibility for these damages if they do occur.

 If you own a vehicle in Tennessee that is unregistered and needs a certificate of title, the Department of Revenue mandates that you secure a surety bond.
 The bond remains valid for 3 years from the effective date.
 If the vehicle is no longer registered with the state before the 3 years are up, then the owner can return the certificate of title to the state if there are no pending claims.